- Bank Supervision

 - Business & Operations

-The Office of the Comptroller of the Currency (OCC) has compliance bank examiner/specialist opportunities in Large Bank Supervision, Midsize and Community Bank Supervision and at headquarters in the Chief National Bank Examiner’s Office.
+The Office of the Comptroller of the Currency (OCC) has compliance bank examiner/specialist opportunities in the Large Bank Supervision Department, the Midsize and Community Bank Supervision Department, and OCC headquarters in the Bank Supervision Policy Department.

 Compliance examiners are responsible for applying examination techniques to evaluate a financial institution's overall compliance management program and assess compliance with appropriate laws and regulations.
 Compliance specialists develop supervisory policy, examiner tools and training, and examination procedures.
 They provide guidance and clarification on consumer protection regulatory requirements to the industry.